 A free domain name is included with some hosting plans from IONOS

 • Daily backups.
-IONOS includes free daily backups, storing them for up to six days.
-If anything goes wrong, you can quickly restore your site.
-Some unmanaged and managed WordPress plans also come with Jetpack backups free for one year.
+IONOS includes free daily backups and stores them for up to six days.
+Some WordPress plans also include Jetpack backups for free for one year.

 • Premium SSLs.
 Shared plans include a free Wildcard SSL, while WordPress plans offer a free regular SSL with Domain Validation (DV).

 • Protected directories for .htaccess.
 To protect your WordPress Multisite, IONOS’ shared plans allow protected directories.
-You can set up a password and username to ensure no unauthorized users are able to edit or corrupt your core website files.
+You can set a username and password to prevent unauthorized users from editing or corrupting your core website files.

 Check out our detailed IONOS review for more on developer tools.